 Time waits for no one, and if you aren’t careful you will spend your life helping to build someone else’s dream instead of living your own.
 Start small if you have to, find a crew to join you and support you, join a community, go for it.

 I absolutely love that.
-Thanks so much for your insight into adrenaline, Nadji!
+Thanks so much for your insight into adventure travel, Nadji!
 Any closing comments you’d like to share, go ahead.

 I’ll leave you with this, traveling is just as much a spiritual journey as it is a physical one.